The Ordinary Reformulated One Of Its Bestselling Serums – Here’s Why

 Whether it’s your most beloved moisturiser, go-to menu item, or a particular style of jeans that fits perfectly, nothing hurts like seeing a product you love altered or discontinued.
 Listen, I’ve been there — many times.
-(I’ve been known to write Trader Joe’s when it discontinued a certain dairy-free ice cream, much to my lactose-intolerant self's dismay.)
-So you can imagine my surprise, when I landed at The Ordinary’s Toronto headquarters to learn all about the brand’s newly reformulated version of one of its most popular formulas: Hyaluronic Acid 2% + B5 Serum, £8.80.
+So you can imagine my surprise, when I landed at The Ordinary’s Toronto headquarters to learn all about the brand’s newly reformulated version of one of its most popular formulas: Hyaluronic Acid 2% + B5 Serum, $15.90.

 AdvertisementADVERTISEMENT